 Also, we have included the following glossary terms below, which may help explain the meaning of the terms used in the Net Price Calculator and how they relate to you.

-To access the Net Price Calculator please use the following link:
+To access the Net Price Calculator please click here.

 Questions regarding the Net Price Calculator may be directed to Siba’s Financial Aid Director or submitted via email to email@example.com